-(Psalm 102:27), "But thou art the same": The Hebrew expression is "Thou art He," which implies Christ in His risen immortal state has an unchanging bearing, not weakened by disease or old age, not worn by toil and adversity, and not ravaged by hurt and the destructive elements of the world.
-He is the same yesterday, and today and forever.
-(Hebrews 13:8.)
+Psalm 102:27 "But thou art the same" from the Hebrew expression, "Thou art He," which implies that Christ in His risen, immortal state has an unchanging bearing, not weakened by disease or old age, not worn by toil and adversity, and not ravaged by hurt and the destructive elements of the world.
+He is the same yesterday, today and forever (Hebrews 13:8).

-We cannot include in our text the entirety of this touching

-and inspiring Psalm 102.
-We mainly want to consider the prophetic phase of the Psalm and what it is pointing toward.
-But it is good to consider the first part which describes the mournful and heart rending situation that was the background of the writer.
-Let us consider what Adam Clarke's comments are on this: "The Hebrew, and nearly all the versions, give the following title to this Psalm: A prayer of the afflicted, when he is overwhelmed, and pours out his sighing before the Lord."
+We cannot include in our text the entirety of this touching and inspiring Psalm 102.
+We mainly want to consider the prophetic phase of the Psalm and that to which it points; it is also good to consider the first part which describes the mournful and heartrending situation that was the background of the writer.
+Consider Adam Clarke's comments on this: "The Hebrew, and nearly all the versions, give the following title to this Psalm: 'A prayer of the afflicted, when he is overwhelmed, and pours out his sighing before the Lord.'
 There seems to be little doubt that this is the prayer of the captives in Babylon, when, towards the end of the captivity, they were almost worn out with oppression, cruelty and distress."

-It was a time of sorrow and the days of the writer were drawing to a close.
-His language is ardent and hopeful despite his hardships and sorrows.
-He foretells the coming of the Lord, not just for the liberation of the captives in Babylon back to literal Jerusalem, but He points to Christ who would come to Zion, to spiritual Zion, those who are seeking to serve the Lord in truth and righteousness.
+It was a time of sorrow, and the days of the writer were drawing to a close.
+His language is ardent and hopeful, despite his hardships and sorrows.
+He foretells the coming of the Lord, not just for the liberation of the captives in Babylon back to literal Jerusalem, but He points to Christ who would come to Zion-to spiritual Zion, or those who are seeking to serve the Lord in truth and righteousness.
 The writer in Hebrews 1:10-12 quotes from this Psalm and applies verses 25, 26 and 27 directly to Christ and the establishment of His kingdom of grace.

 It is so touching and beautiful how the prophet beholds the Lord looking down from the height of His sanctuary and purposes in His great, loving heart to do three things: (1) To give an ear to the cry coming up to Him from the hearts of souls pining away in their sinful condition, (2) to bring deliverance to the captives under the death sentence, and (3) to declare the name of the Lord in Zion, and His praise in Jerusalem.
 The latter one was to be done at a time when the people would be gathered together to worship the Lord as they were on the day of Pentecost.
 This was prophecy, pure prophecy, and the writer knew that these were future events.
 Thank God for the regard that was shown to the poor and their prayers.
 This pointed to the priesthood of the Lord Jesus and His intercession at the right hand of God for the prayers of His saints.
-All this was brought to pass in the wondrous visitation of Christ to this world. -Leslie C. Busbee
+All this was brought to pass in the wondrous visitation of Christ to this world.

-- 1. What was the prophet prophesying about? - 2.
+- About what was the prophet prophesying? - 2.
 What was the real Zion that Jesus wanted to build up? - 3.
-What were the things the Lord took note of from heaven.

-- 4. What did He purpose to do and who did He purpose to help? - 5.
+What were the things from heaven of which the Lord took note? - 4.
+What did He purpose to do and who did He purpose to help? - 5.
 What was the Lord going to accomplish on our behalf?